-Cohousing, a style of living that originated in Denmark in the 1970’s, is an intentional community of private homes organized around common space, shared meals and group activities.
-In the U.S. cohousing started in the early 2000’s.
+Cohousing is a style of living that originated in Denmark in the 1970’s.
+It’s an intentional community of private homes organized around common space, shared meals and group activities.
+In the U.S., cohousing started in the early 2000’s.
 It is not the same as “house sharing”, which emphasizes shared residences.
 A cohousing development is also not the same as a commune as some think, as there is no shared community economy.
 Residents have independent incomes and own their own homes, which they can sell on the open market.

-With a cohousing lifestyle, each single family or attached home has many traditional amenities, but share areas such as dining areas, gardens and recreational spaces.
-Each unit is self contained, so you can balance your need for private time with the joy of group experiences.
-Neighbors help each other with everything from food shopping to home maintenance.
-Residents make decisions about governance as a community.
+With a cohousing lifestyle, each single family or attached home has numerous traditional amenities, but share areas such as dining areas, gardens and recreational spaces.
+Because each unit is self-contained, you can balance your need for private time with the pleasure of group experiences.
+Neighbors help each other with everything from food shopping to home maintenance and residents make decisions about governance as a community.
 Cohousing is not for everyone, but participants say this type of setting provides a healthy balance between privacy and community.

 Senior cohousing and coronavirus

-Community living helps decrease the social isolation and loneliness that often plagues many seniors as they grow older.
+Community living helps decrease the social isolation and loneliness seniors often experience as they age.
 Even before the spread of Covid, loneliness and social isolation were already at record levels in the U.S. In January 2020, Cigna released a report showing approximately three in five American adults identified as lonely, which represents a 7% increase from 2018.